 With clear explanations of every module and even clearer pricing, ESET Internet Security is a reliable malware protection suite.
-But while its accuracy is good, rivals such as Trend Micro and Microsoft Defender did a little better in the latest tests.
+But while its accuracy is good, Microsoft Defender saw more accurate results.

 - No price increase upon subscription renewal

 - Good malware detection

 - Less accurate than some rivals

 - Webcam protectionSpecify exactly which apps are allowed to use your webcam

 - Gaming modeCeases notifications and CPU-intensive activity when a game or application runs at full screen

 - Parental controlsProvides content filtering, app restrictions, time limits, activity monitoring and device location detection

 ESET Internet Security a comprehensive and transparent anti-malware suite.